Shakespeare's sonnets: Fair Youth

-The "Fair Youth" is the unnamed young man addressed by the devoted poet in the greatest sequence of the sonnets (1–126).
+The "Fair Youth" is the unnamed young man addressed by the poet in Sonnets 1–126.
 The young man is handsome, self-centred, universally admired and much sought after.
 The sequence begins with the poet urging the young man to marry and father children (sonnets 1–17).
 It continues with the friendship developing with the poet's loving admiration, which at times is homoerotic in nature.
 Then comes a set of betrayals by the young man, as he is seduced by the Dark Lady, and they maintain a liaison (sonnets 133, 134 & 144), all of which the poet struggles to abide.
 It concludes with the poet's own act of betrayal, resulting in his independence from the fair youth (sonnet 152).

 The identity of the Fair Youth has been the subject of speculation among scholars.
 One popular theory is that he was Henry Wriothesley, the 3rd Earl of Southampton; this is based in part on the idea that his physical features, age, and personality might fairly match the young man in the sonnets.
 He was both an admirer and patron of Shakespeare and was considered one of the most prominent nobles of the period.
 It is also noted that Shakespeare's 1593 poem Venus and Adonis is dedicated to Southampton and, in that poem a young man, Adonis, is encouraged by the goddess of love, Venus, to beget a child, which is a theme in the sonnets.
 Here are the verses from Venus and Adonis:

 A problem with identifying the fair youth with Southampton is that the most certainly datable events referred to in the Sonnets are the fall of Essex and then the gunpowder plotters' executions in 1606, which puts Southampton at the age of 33, and then 39 when the sonnets were published, when he would be past the age when he would be referred to as a "lovely boy" or "fair youth".

 Authors such as Thomas Tyrwhitt and Oscar Wilde proposed that the Fair Youth was William Hughes, a seductive young actor who played female roles in Shakespeare's plays.
 Particularly, Wilde claimed that he was the Mr. W.H. referred to in the dedication attached to the manuscript of the Sonnets.